autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 Host:
     description: "The IP address or hostname of your device."
 Port:
-    description: "The port of the OpenWebif service running.
-Defaults to 80."
+    description: "The port number of the OpenWebif service running. (default: 80)."
 Username:
     description: "The username, if HTTP(S) Authentication is enabled."
 Password: